Introduction to Agile Process Model

 - Backlog: List the requirements in the form of a story and prioritize them in descending order.

-- Sprints: This basic work unit needs to required to achieve the backlog requirement packet.
+- Sprints: This basic work unit must be required to achieve the backlog requirement packet.

-- Scrum Meetings: There need to be at least 15 minutes daily stand up so that any impediments in the sprint packets can be.
+- Scrum Meetings: There needs to be at least 15 minutes daily stand up so that any impediments in the sprint packets can be.

-- Reviews and Demos: There will be Reviews and demos so that the work packet can be tracked and if any changes that can be.
+- Reviews and Demos: There will be Reviews and demos so that the work packet can be tracked and any changes can be made.

 2. Extreme Programming

-Extreme programming XP is quite helpful where there are frequent changes in the requirement and these changes can be incorporated easily.
+Extreme programming XP is quite helpful when there are frequent changes in the requirement, and these changes can be incorporated easily.
 It is based on the object-oriented approach.
 It follows short releases for the product in its development life cycle.

 Each iteration of this model has the following phases: